Animals in the Classroom

 Some school districts have developed policies for the use of animals in the classroom, which can be helpful guides in making your decision.
 At the minimum, the following criteria should be followed:

-- There should be an educational or therapeutic reason for keeping an animal in a classroom.
+- There should be a sound pedagogic or therapeutic reason for keeping an animal in a classroom.

 - The teacher must be aware of the needs of the animal and ensure they are met.